Callbacks are functions that are called in response to an event.

 Here is what happens when I run the script.

-You can see that I had to manually terminate the script as it never processed the callback, and the callback is what triggers the callback that terminates the while loop.
+You can see that I had to manually terminate the script as it never processed the callback, and the callback is what terminates the while loop.
+You can download this script below:

 How Callbacks Work